FOUR SPEED FAN CIRCUITRY SIMPLIFIED

-low temp set point is reached and the sensor climbs higher, the second sensor will activate the next relay (Relay 3), automatically cutting power to the lower relay. only one circuit will be on at a time.
+low temp set point is reached and the sensor climbs a little higher, the second sensor will activate the next relay (Relay 3), automatically cutting power to the lower relay. only one circuit will be on at a time.
 This action works for each relay in succession as temps rise and fan speed increases.

 Why Four Speeds?